wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 In the Traces browser, you can explore the context and the details of your application's traces.

-* Navigate from the Service page to display traces for operations you selected.
+* Navigate from the service's page to display traces for operations you selected.
 * Select **Applications > Traces** from the task bar to display an empty page that you populate by [querying](trace_data_query.html).

 ![explore trace browser](images/tracing_traces_browser.png)

 From the Traces browser, you can:
-* Query for traces and view the query results in the [traces list](#view-trace-query-results).
+* Query for traces and view the query results in the [traces list](#query-for-a-list-of-traces).
-* Select a trace from the list and investigate its service-level context in the [service map panel](#view-related-services).
+* Select a trace in the list and:
+  - Use the [service map panel](#investigate-the-service-flow-for-a-trace) to investigate the microservices that contribute spans to the trace.
-* Select a trace from the list and examine its spans in the [trace details panel](#examine-trace-details).
+  - Use the [trace details panel](#examine-trace-details) to examine the individual spans in the trace.

 You can toggle the panel size for the traces list, service map, or trace details.